Often there may be evidence of mold found on or around HVAC vent covers within…

 The lack of electricity also may affect the functionality of mold preemptive options.
-With the sub pump being an electrical equipment that removes excess water from the property not being serviced or utilized the possibility of abnormal mold growth also increases.
+With the sump pump being an electrical equipment that removes excess water from the property not being serviced or utilized the possibility of abnormal mold growth also increases.
 Any excess water caused by rain, snow, and so on has the potential to compromise the home’s foundation therefore causing the ideal conditions for mold growth.

 The lack of electricity may also result in abnormal mold growth as the home is in darkness.
 Darkness or more so the lack of light plays an ideal role in enhancing the right conditions for mold growth.
 Left undisturbed one may be unaware of the developing issues occurring until the property is no longer in a restorable condition.
 Making this scenario worse is the fact that “New Jersey has the longest average time to complete foreclosures, at more than 3 years.”